timmybytes/banquet/README.md

 yarn
 ```

-To run the development server:
+To run the development server on port 3000:

 ```bash
 yarn dev